Rajalakshmi2025/OIBSIP_DataScience_Task2/README.md

 ## Conclusion

 This project offered valuable insights into the socio-economic impact of the COVID-19 lockdowns on Indian labor markets.
 It emphasized the importance of using **data science and visual storytelling** to drive policy awareness and aid recovery planning.

+---
+##  Learnings

+- Hands-on experience with real-world COVID-era data
+- Strengthened skills in EDA, preprocessing, and visual storytelling
+- Learned how to compare pre- and post-crisis data with visual metrics
+- Gained insight into socio-economic implications of a pandemic